Cabinet Painting & Refinishing in The Woodlands, TX.

 Cabinet refinishing is mostly preparation, not painting.
 The actual color application takes a fraction of the project time.
 Proper prep includes:

-- Two-tone (different color island vs perimeter, or upper vs lower) โ Add 15โ25%.
+- Two-tone (different color island vs perimeter, or upper vs lower) — Adds masking and staging time; priced per project.

 What our Woodlands clients are choosing most often: